The South Florida DX

 used 2 meter FM in conjunction with the "one ringer"

 alerting system.
-As the group grew in size and range
+As the group grew in size and range,

-simplex, point to point communications no longer was
+simplex or point to point communications no longer was

-adequate.
 A simple split site repeater was set up

 between N4XZ's QTH and W4QQN's using UHF between the two